 My practice has limitations:

-While I would love to be able to help everyone, unfortunately, I cannot as I do not have the credentials and/or the proper practice set up.
+While I would love to be able to help everyone, unfortunately, I cannot due to my practice's limitations.

 My practice cannot assist those suffering with:

 - active or recent addictions and/or substance abuse or dependence (There are therapist that specialize in this matter - they usually have a SAP or CAP credential behind their name or someone who specializes in that area of treatment)

 - active domestic violence (Couples who's relationship contains domestic violence should never be seen for couple's counseling - research shows that it is counterindicated and that individual therapy is needed to teach coping prior to couple's therapy.)